2030 Challenge Pilot

 The End Result

-We expect the City Council's Planning, Land Use, and Zoning (PLUZ) Committee to discuss our proposal in spring 2018.
+We expect the City Council's Planning, Land Use, and Zoning (PLUZ) Committee to discuss our proposal at their May 16 meeting.
+The committee will hold a public hearing on June 6.
 See the PLUZ Committee webpage for future meetings related to this proposal.